Prime Minister’s Budget for the Aam Aadmi: No Income Tax Up to Rs 5 lakhs

 This budget had nothing for those rural laborers who slog hard on farms but do not own a piece of land themselves.
 Most of the state-owned plans tend to discard this group in favor of the land-owning farmers anyway, and this budget should have included these landless farmers in its significant booming initiatives for the agricultural sector.

-This Government is due to breach the fiscal deficit target for the second successive year as the budget gap is estimated at 3.4 %.
+This Government is due to breach of the fiscal deficit target for the second successive year as the budget gap is estimated at 3.4 %.
 This can hit the bondholders if S&P or the Moody’s lowers the credit rating of the country.
 Moody’s has already raised its doubts regarding the Government meeting the target for the next year too.
 Sovereign Bonds has slid today, immediately after the Govt. revealed its higher-than-anticipated borrowing figures for the next fiscal.

 - Opposition parties